 A tale of troubled relationships, in a weird way, ‘The Chosen One’ shows Ulysis and Sofia in a relationship as the movie begins.
 Turns out, Ulysis’ family business is to get girls into flesh trade using Ulysis as a bait.
 Before knowing much about the family, Sofia finds herself deep into prostitution business and feels cheated.
 Ulysis’ father agrees to let go of Sofia only on one condition — that Ulysis will have to get another girl to replace her.
 Ulysis then honeytraps Marta and sets Sofia free feigning his love for her.
 Things aren’t as they were before and Sofia finds herself between a rock and a hard place.

 12. The Fury of a Patient Man (2016) [Tarde para la ira]

 A thrilling drama at the outset, ‘The Fury of a Patient Man’ begins with Ana, a single mother who lives with her son, working as a bartender in a very mundane life.
 Her boyfriend Curro had been incarcerated eight years ago for robbing a jewellery store and is about to be released from prison.
-Off late, a strange yet gentle and friendly man Jose has been visiting her cafe and has befriended her, thus making her feel safe even though Curro is not alongside her.
+Of late, a strange yet gentle and friendly man named Jose has been visiting her cafe and has befriended her, thus making her feel safe even though Curro is not alongside her.
 She’s stuck with two choices – make amends with Curro and lead a new life or to move in with Jose.
-She decides upon doing the latter, not realising what deep dark secrets Jose keeps in his closet.
+She decides upon doing the latter, not realizing what deep dark secrets Jose keeps in his closet.